BeHotapp/Terms/index.md

 Last Updated: 04/01, 2026

 1. LEGAL DISCLAIMER & AGREEMENT
 PLEASE READ THIS CAREFULLY.
-By installing or using this Application (the "App"), you enter into a legally binding agreement with [Your Name/Company Name] ("Developer," "we," or "us").
+By installing or using this Application (the "App"), you enter into a legally binding agreement with the ("Developer," "we," or "us").
 If you do not agree to these terms, you must delete the App immediately.
 This App allows for the tracking of highly sensitive, intimate information.
 You acknowledge that you use this App at your own risk.

 PART I: PRIVACY POLICY (GDPR & US COMPLIANT)
 2. Data Governance: "Local-First" Model